Randy L. Grimes, CFSP, CFC, CPC

 Sharon Brockhaus, GSP, CFC

 Sharon is a lifelong resident of Whitley County and is the grief facilitator, Certified Funeral Celebrant and post service care provider for the funeral home.
 In 2001 Sharon experienced the death of her son, Justin Hostetler, and so began her journey through her own grief.
 Sharon is a Grief Service Provider having been certified through Grief, Inc., as well a Certified Funeral Celebrant through In-Sight Institute, having conducted many funeral services for the families that DeMoney-Grimes has served.
 Sharon facilitates the local chapter of The Compassionate Friends and Tapestries support groups, provides one-on-one grief support and meets with all families on post service care.
 She also plans and facilitates the annual Holiday Helps Workshops held in November and assists with the annual Holiday Memorial Service held the first Saturday in December.
-Due to the increased need, Sharon developed and implemented a Kid's Grief Workshop to help children of any age that have lost a loved one.
 Sharon shares her life with her husband, Tom, and they are the proud grandparents of Haley, Peter and Jacob.

 An important aspect of visiting a funeral home is the first impression made when one steps through the door.
 At DeMoney-Grimes we understand that people are often apprehensive about visiting a grieving family.
 Our greeters welcome each person into the funeral home, offer to take coats during inclement weather, and direct them to the visitation chapels.
 Our greeters also help make visitors and family members feel relaxed and welcome during their time with us.
 Often a reassuring smile or touch on the arm can convey support and empathy in making a difficult time a little easier.